 "All of Witch World knows to fear the hated, fire-eyed Keplian horses who lure riders to their deaths.
 All that is, save for one young Native American girl new to Witch World, who rescues a Keplian mare and her foal and discovers an awesome truth--the Keplians were created to serve light, not darkness, and to ride with humans.
 This is the first in a new trilogy."

-Oh, there's going to be a trilogy?
+Oh, there was going to be a trilogy?
 There's no sign of two more books and due to the terms of Ms. Norton's will and the subsequent legal battle, we're unlikely to see any new books.

 While billed as a collaboration between Norton and Lyn McConchie, according to the Norton Facebook page this book was actually written entirely by McConchie.
 A mixed Celtic and Native American girl, Eleeri, escapes through a gate into the Witch World, thwarting the bigoted social worker who wants to send her back to relatives that hated and beat her until her great-grandfather, Far Traveler rescued her.
 He raised her to follow the path of the true warrior, the Commache.
 Upon his death, she flees into the mountains.
 After she finds herself in the Witch World, she builds a new home within a mysterious valley and an ancient Hall, along with the horse-shaped Keplain mare.
 But evil is rising and soon she, the Keplians who choose the Light, and those of the Old Race that she's befriended, must fight together to destroy this evil forever.

 I liked this story.
 Although it wasn't quite an Andre Norton story, it was definitely worth reading.
 It's probably the best of the books written by other authors or in collaboration with Norton.
 (RDJ)